It’s not personal—it’s politics.

 - What’s the heat level?
 It’s sensual but not erotic.

-- Are there any content warnings?
+- Are there any content notes?
 On-page sex and alcohol use; profanity; references to racial discrimination in the workplace; on-page racist microaggressions; extensive political discussion.

 - What inspired you to write the book?
 In Special Interests, we met Parker and learned that he’d had two college roommates.
 When Liam became the hero in book 2, Private Politics, I knew that Michael would be the hero of book 3.
 I also knew from the start that it would be campaign-set and cross-party.
 The Pinterest page with inspiration images and selections from the playlist is here.